Arman13579/Database-Project-on-Stock-Management-with-SqlServer/README.md

 # Database-Project-on-Stock-Management-with-SqlServer
-DML AND DDL file.
+1. DML AND DDL file.
-Table
+2. Table.
-Using Different types of constraint
+3. Using Different types of constraint
-Views
+4. Views
-Indexers
+5. Indexers
-Store Procedures
+6. Store Procedures
-Functions
+7. Functions
-Triggers
+8. Triggers
-Transactions and Rollback
+9. Transactions and Rollback